nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 polynomial time yet.
 I expect it to follow with the partition untouched.

+With the three conditions on the table, there is one place they reach that most readers will not expect, and it is the one I most want to reach.
 The realest expression of science in our time is a machine doing it, and the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
 Everyone says they care about AI safety, and almost nobody can